connor-callaghan/concal96/README.md

 - 👋 Hi, I’m @concal96
 - 👀 I’m interested in Parallel Programming
-- 🌱 I’m currently learning CUDA
+- 🌱 I’m currently learning how to sell myself to a prospective employer!
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me https://www.linkedin.com/in/connor-callaghan-14a97aa5/